 Sets permitted methods of authentication for POP3 clients.
 Supported methods are:

-- USER/PASS, AUTH PLAIN, AUTH LOGIN.
-It is not possible to disable these methods.
+- USER/PASS, AUTH PLAIN, AUTH LOGIN

 - APOP.
 In order for this method to work, the password must be stored unencrypted.